knative/docs/docs/eventing/getting-started.md

-### Create event producers
+### Creating event producers

-Since this guide uses manual curl requests to send events, the final component you will need to make is an event producer called a `Pod`.
+Since this guide uses manual curl requests to send events, the final subcomponent you will need to make is an event producer called a `Pod`.
 The `Broker` is only exposed from within the Kubernetes cluster, so you will run the curl request from there.

 1. Copy the following code: